An Apple a Day

 - state two ways that trees have an impact on the environment.

-- Copies for each student of Life Cycle of an Apple Tree (Attachment One)
+- Copies for each student of Life Cycle of an Apple Tree (Handout One)

 - The Seasons of Arnold’s Apple Tree (see Bibliographical References)